Lou Fanánek Hagen: Other activities

 After the Velvet Revolution, Hagen began composing songs for Těžkej Pokondr, as well as for other well-known artists, such as Karel Gott, Lucie Bílá, Hana Zagorová, Věra Špinarová, and Maxim Turbulenc.

 Between 1992 and 1993, he fronted the punk band Hagen Baden with David Matásek from Orlík.
 The group also included Jakub Maleček, Ronald Seitl, and Martin Roubínek.
 They released two albums: Hagen Baden (1992) and Ahoj kluci (1993).

 In 2001, he participated in the composition of the libretto for the Czech musical Kleopatra.
 He has also collaborated on a number of musicals with Michal David.
 In 2009, he was inducted into the Beatová síň slávy.

 Personal life

 Moravec was born in Prague.
-After high school, he attended the Fakulta stavební ČVUT (Faculty of Civil Engineering of the Czech Technical University), where he obtained the title of engineer.
+After high school, he attended the faculty of civil engineering of the Czech Technical University, where he obtained the title of engineer.
 He also studied interdisciplinary journalism at Charles University.

-In 1986, while crossing a set of train tracks, Moravec was hit by a train, causing him to lose his lower right leg.
+In 1986, while crossing a set of train tracks at Veleslavín station, Moravec was hit by a train, causing him to lose his lower right leg.
 He has worn a prosthesis ever since.

 In the mid-1990s, he self-published an autobiographical book titled Tak to bylo, tak to je…, which was reissued in 2007.
 He followed it in 2010 with his second book, Járo, kakao!

-Moravec has a total of seven children, from two marriages.
-With his first wife, he has sons Daniel, Mikoláš, Oskar, and Matyáš.
-He has a daughter with his second wife, Veronika Moravová, named Mariana.
+Moravec has a total of five children, from two marriages.